garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

 Erlang/OTP 24 includes contributions from 60+ external contributors totalling
 1390 commits changing 0.5 million(!) lines of code.
-Though I'm not sure the line number should count as we vendored all of [AsmJit] and re-generated the wxwidget support.
+Though I'm not sure the line number should count as we vendored all of [AsmJit] and re-generated the wxWidgets support.

 You can download the readme describing the changes here: [Erlang/OTP 24 Readme].